-American Family Insurance (AFI)
+American Family Insurance for Addiction Treatment

 The AFI health insurance plans have different coverage levels for rehab services, and the price will fluctuate with the amount of coverage offered.